MrLaki5/RaspberryPi-lcd-i2c-driver/README.md

 ## RaspberryPi lcd i2c display driver
 Adding an lcd display to your Raspberry Pi can increase mobility of your projects and give you whole new dimension of interfacing possibilities.
-This project with setup steps below will help you connecting and running your i2c lcd display on Raspberry Pi.
+This project with setup steps below will help you to easily connect and run your i2c lcd display on Raspberry Pi.

 <img src="img/Hello_earth.jpeg" width="500"/>
 <hr/>